calebporzio/tailbuild/README.md

 - A `tailwind.config.js`, although you can optionally configure this
 - Having a bundler and importing PostCSS, autoprefixer, and the Tailwind plugin

-*Why not just use `tailwind-cli`?*
-It currently requires an input CSS file, a config file, AND doesn't support `--watch` or JIT compiling (Yet).

 ## Enjoy!